What is Drawing Force?

 Once the fundamentals have been mastered there are the anatomy, character design, and animal drawing sections.
 The concepts covered in the previous sections are applied to each of these subjects.

-Many of the early videos on DrawingForce.com appear to be recorded versions of live online classes that Mattesi has given.
+Many of the early videos on DrawingForce.com appear to be recorded versions of live online classes that Mattesi has given in the past.
 As a result, the audio and video quality are typically very poor.
 The video quality doesn’t particularly bother me.
 It’s clear enough that it doesn’t detract from the lessons.
 What does bother be is the drive-thru speaker audio on some of the early lessons.
 Thankfully, once you get through the Basics section the quality goes up and no longer has the ear-piercing S sounds.

 Drawingforce.com occupies an unusual space in the world of arts education.
 Whereas the majority of online courses try to be general enough to appeal to as many people as possible, the aims of Drawing Force are very specific.
 It will be useful to those who have already studied figure drawing and anatomy, and I think it functions best as a complement to the Force books.